raspberrypilearning/321-make-mentor-guide/en/step_3.md

 + 'More Python' and 'Introduction to Unity' are aimed at our older audience.

 There is a lot of flexibility in path choice.
 Creators should explore the paths and choose the ones that interest them the most.
-However, it is important that they start at the 'Introduction' level if they are unfamiliar with the software or hardware being covered.
+However, it is important that they start at the 'Introduction to...' level if they are unfamiliar with the software or hardware being covered.

 ### Guides